![]() ![]() |

 provided.
 Photos:

+An added bonus - on the way to the palace we walked through a small monastery where a group of novices were working in the yard.
+They quickly abandoned their work and were full of antics until the senior monk showed up and restored order.
 My visit to Hsipaw was entirely too short.
 I stayed two nights only.
 Hsipaw was the Myanmar I was looking for, but fortunately I still had Inle Lake and Kalaw to visit. ------- back to Myanmar contents Yangon / Mandalay / Hsipaw / Inle Lake / Kalaw / Bagan --------------------------------------------------------- All text and photographs © 1998 - 2006 Gordon Sharpless.
 Commercial or editorial usage without written permission of the copyright holder is prohibited. |

 |||||||||||||||||||